 Gathering ideas for your summer reading program?
 Look no further!
 We polled librarians and asked what their favorite and most effective programs were and they delivered.
 From teaming up with hometown heroes to STEM programming to taking your show on the road, there are so many exciting ways you can engage your community through summer reading.

-Foster a love of reading in your young patrons by building intrinsic motivators into your summer reading program.
+What’s the difference between intrinsic and extrinsic motivators?
+Librarian Amanda Bressler explains and provides tips on how to foster a love of reading in your young patrons by building intrinsic motivators into your summer reading program.

 Library Journal Mover and Shaker Emily Ellis shares library programs for adults that will promote health and happiness in your library and celebrate National Physical Fitness and Sports Month, National Salad Month and more!